-- Lit. spirits
+- Lit. zealous for spirits

 - Or hear, obey

 - Is.
-28:11, 12
+28:11-12

 - Lit. comes together

-20 But as it is,3 Christ has been raised from the dead, the first fruits of those who have fallen asleep.
-21 For since death came by a man, so also the resurrection of the dead comes by a man.
-22 For as in Adam all die, so also in Christ all shall be made alive.
-23 But each in his own order: Christ the first fruits, and after that those who are Christ’s at His coming.
-24 Then comes the end, when He delivers up the kingdom to God the Father, when He has abolished all rule and all authority and power.
-25 For He must reign till He has placed all His enemies beneath His feet.
-26 The last enemy that will be destroyed is death.
-27For, “He has placed all things in subjection beneath His feet.”4 But when He says “All things are placed in subjection,” it is evident that the One who subjected all things to Him is excepted.
-28 Now when all things have been subjected to Him, then the Son Himself also will be subjected to the One who subjected all things to Him, so that God may be all in all.
+20 But as it is,6 Christ really has been raised from the dead, and is the first fruits of those who have fallen asleep.
+21 For since death came by a man, so too the resurrection of the dead comes by a man.
+22 For as in Adam all die, so too in Christ all will be made alive.
+23 But each in his own order: Christ the first fruits, and after him those who belong to Christ at his coming.
+24 Then comes the consummation,7 when he delivers up the kingdom to God the Father, having abolished all rule and all authority and power.
+25 For he must reign till he has placed all his enemies beneath his feet.
+26 Now the last enemy to be destroyed is death.
+27 For, “He has placed all things in subjection beneath his feet.”8 (But when he9 says that all things have been placed in subjection, clearly this does not include the One who subjected all things to him.)
+28 Now when all things have been subjected to him, then the Son himself also will become subject to the One who subjected all things to him, so that God may be all in all.

-42 So it is also with the resurrection of the dead: the body is sown in corruption, it is raised in incorruption.
+42 So too with the resurrection of the dead: the body is sown in corruption, it is raised in incorruption.
 43 It is sown in dishonor, it is raised in glory.
-It is sown in weakness, it is raised in power; 44 it is sown a natural body, it is raised a spiritual body.
+It is sown in weakness, it is raised in power.
+44 It is sown a natural body, it is raised a spiritual body.
 If there is a natural body, there is also a spiritual body.
-45 And so it is written, “The first man, Adam, became a living soul.”9 The last Adam became a life-giving spirit.
+45 And so it is written, “The first man, Adam, became a living soul”;15 but the last Adam became a life-giving spirit.
 46 However, the spiritual is not first, but the natural; then comes the spiritual.
-47 The first man was from the earth, earthy; the second Man was from heaven.
-48As was the earthy, so also are those who are earthy;10 and as is the heavenly, so also are those who are heavenly.
-49 And just as we have borne the image of the earthy, so also shall we bear the image of the heavenly.
+47 The first man came from the earth, and was made of earth; the second man came from heaven.
+48 As was the man made of earth, so too are those made of earth;16 and as is the man who is heavenly, so too are those who are heavenly.
+49 Moreover, just as we have borne the image of the earthly man, so too shall we bear the image of the heavenly.

-50 Now this I say, brothers, that flesh and blood cannot inherit the kingdom of God; nor does corruption inherit incorruption.
-51 Behold, I tell you a mystery: We shall not all sleep, but we shall all be changed— 52 in a moment, in the twinkling of an eye, at the last trumpet.
-For the trumpet will sound, and the dead will be raised incorruptible, and we shall be changed.
-53 For this corruptible must put on incorruption, and this mortal must put on immortality.
-54 And when this corruptible has put on incorruption, and this mortal has put on immortality, then shall come to pass the saying that is written: “Death is swallowed up in victory.11 55 O Death, where is your victory?
-O Death, where is your sting?”12 56 The sting of death is sin, and the power of sin is the Law.
-57 But thanks be to God, who gives us the victory through our Lord Jesus Christ.
+50 Now this is declare, brothers: Flesh and blood cannot inherit the kingdom of God, nor does corruption inherit incorruption.
+51 Listen carefully,17 for I am telling you a mystery: Not all of us will sleep, but all of us will be changed— 52 in a moment, in the twinkling of an eye, at the last trumpet.
+For the trumpet will sound, and the dead will be raised incorruptible, and we will be changed.
+53 For this corruptible body must put on incorruption, and this mortal flesh must put on immortality.
+54 And when this corruptible has put on incorruption, and when this mortal has put on immortality, then the saying that stands written will be fulfilled: “Death is swallowed up in victory.”18 55 “O Death, where is your victory?
+O Death, where is your sting?”19 56 The sting of death is sin, and the power of sin is the Law.
+57 But thanks be to God who gives us the victory through our Lord Jesus Christ.

-- Or possibly against God, contrary to God
+- Or possibly against God; contrary to God

 - Lit. now